antfu-collective/vite-ssg/README.md

 ## Document head

-From `v0.4.0` onwards, we ship [`@vueuse/head`](https://github.com/vueuse/head) to manage the document-head out of the box.
+We ship [`@unhead/vue`](https://unhead.harlanzw.com/integrations/vue/setup) to manage the document-head out of the box.
 You can use it directly in your pages/components.
 For example:

 ```html